Powell educator recognized with national award

 “A lot of people just think you just sit and hold an infant, but you really don’t,” said Shipley.

-Her peers say she is known for her attention to detail, such as incorporating family photos into the classroom decor to create a bridge between her classroom and home.
-She’s also implementing effective lesson plans for the babies.
+Her peers said she is known for her attention to detail, such as incorporating family photos into the classroom decor to create a bridge between her classroom and home.
+She also implemented effective lesson plans for the babies.

 “Being an infant teacher is very special because you actually see the firsts.
 You see children’s first crawl, first sit up, first taking steps, and that is an honor for me to watch and see,” said Shipley.